Simple Thai Mango Salad

 MAKE DRESSING: Mix together all dressing ingredients in a small bowl.

-MAKE THAI MANGO SALAD: Put mango, bean sprouts, pepper, cilantro and green onion in a serving bowl.
+MAKE THAI MANGO SALAD: Put mango, bean sprouts, red bell pepper, cilantro and green onion in a serving bowl.
 Just before serving, add dressing and toss gently to combine.
 Add salt and pepper to taste.
-If mangos are on the tarter sider, you may want to add a splash of maple syrup, honey or sweet chili sauce.
+If mangos are on the tarter sider, you may want to add a splash of maple syrup, honey, brown sugar or sweet chili sauce.
 Serve.

 Nutrition values are estimates.

-- Mango: I prefer to use sweet ripe mangoes, but Thai restaurants often use the more traditional unripe mangoes.
+- Mango: I prefer to use sweet ripe mangoes, but Thai restaurants often use the more traditional unripe mangoes for a green mango salad.
 They will be crunchier and tarter.
 Grate or slice thinly.

 - Caution about Bean Sprouts: When eating fresh, uncooked bean sprouts (or mung beans), it's safest to use a package that says "ready to eat" to avoid E. coli and Salmonella, particularly for pregnant women and those with compromised immune systems.
 They add a wonderful crunch to the salad.